chonky-gator/gator-logic/README.md

 // IConstructable
 public class Enemy : MonoBehaviour, IConstructable<IHealth, DifficultySettings>
 {
-  // I would reccommend to use private serialized fields to only allow the constructor to modify these values [SerializeField] private ReferenceOf<IHealth> health;
+  // I would reccommend to use private serialized fields to only allow the constructor
+  // to modify these values.
+  [SerializeField] private ReferenceOf<IHealth> health;
   [SerializeField] private DifficultySettings difficulty;